 If Single Sign On does not appear...

-For some resources, if you follow a link from our website, catalogue, or E-journals Finder you will be taken directly to the Online Resources Single Sign On page upon trying to access them.
-For others you may need to look for a login option once you reach the resource you are trying to access.
+If you have followed a link from our website or catalogues and you are not able to access the resource straight away you may need to look for a login option.
 Look for an institutional or shibboleth login option and pick 'University of Reading' from a list of institutions.
-This will direct you to the sign on page.
+This will direct you to login as above.

 To find a book you will need to use the Library’s Enterprise search – this is the first box on the Library homepage or use the box below.
 When you have searched, use the filters on the left-hand side to limit to Online only.
-To access an e-book online, click on the access link, and you will be taken to a Single-Sign on login page.
-Log in to view the book online.
+To access an e-book online, click on the access link, and you will be prompted to login with your University username (e.g. email@example.com) and password.
 You can read e-books online, and can sometimes download part or all of a book to keep.

 Search Enterprise for e-books